tusharmath/Multi-threaded-downloader/README.md

 		    //HTTP port
 		    port: 80, //(Default: 80)

 		    //If no data is received the download times out.
+It is measured in seconds.
 		    timeout: 5, //(Default: 5 seconds)

-		    //Download Range, to control how much of the file dow you want to download.
+		    //Control the part of file that needs to be downloaded.
 		    range: '0-100', //(Default: '0-100')